victorh360/VBA-Challenge/README.md

 ### Sub TickerSummary

+The [] method that was used to set the cell/column names was shared by another classmate during a study session.
+It is easier than setting a cell or range equal to the name so I went with it.

 I used the range.autofit method to format the columns in the sheet. https://learn.microsoft.com/en-us/office/vba/api/excel.range.autofit

 To set the last row in my for loop I used 'lastrow = Cells(Rows.Count, 1).End(xlUp).Row'